 The city is an idyllic combination of greenery, beautiful floral gardens, and breath-taking structures.
 Walk alongside the incredible River Cam as you take in the city’s atmosphere and picturesque views.
 It’s hard to leave Cambridge without feeling a sense of inspiration and respect for nature and discovery.

 Internationally famous Cambridge University is one of the city’s top destinations.
 This historic university dates back to the 13th century and displays some of England’s earliest brickwork.
 Top writers, actors, and politicians have attended the colleges.
-The colleges’ grounds and Cambridge Backs are enchantingly beautiful and resemble a scene from a storybook.
+The grounds of the colleges and Cambridge Backs are enchantingly beautiful and resemble a scene from a storybook.

 There are also college rooms available for rent that are designed to mimic a university experience.
 These college rooms aren’t just for students; they’re perfect for anyone who wants to immerse themselves in Cambridge’s heritage and experience a day in the life of some of Cambridge’s most famous graduates, like Charles Darwin, Sir Isaac Newton or King Charles III.